mbeloshitsky/mpk_repourl/README.md

 # Mpk Repourl redmine plugin

-Adds repository url on the to of repository view.
+Adds clone url on the to of repository view.

+## TO DO

+* Settings
+* Proper GIT, Mercurial, etc URL handling